 Working data critically brings passion and pleasure back to the workplace.
 Connect data with continuous improvement and PDCA (Plan-Do-Check-Act) and your organization will flourish again.
 True data curation is the ultimate goal that every organization should strive for.
 In this scenario, all decisions are supported by relevant data that is collected, stored and analyzed.
-People are freed from the hassle, indecision and the tyranny of managers and employees who loudly proclaim their opinion and steer gut feeling.
+People are freed from the hassle, indecision, and the tyranny of managers and employees who loudly proclaim their opinions and follow their gut feelings.

 All employees understand their role in the process and strategy of the organization.
 Data curation is the next step in the evolution of organizations after agile work.
 However, many companies still have a long way to go before they can embrace a data culture.
 Structure, processes, and behavior will all have to change.
 And it starts with the people.